n1k35h/computer-vision-rock-paper-scissors/README.md

 Best of 5 games and first player to reach 3 wins is added to the play() function.

-play_again is added in play() function as an extra feature of the game.
+play_again is added in play() function as an extra feature of the game